alejandralopezgalan/HR-Analytics-PowerBI/README.md

 ---
 ## Executive Summary
 ### Primary Goal
-To analyse HR metrics and employee performance to identify attrition drivers.
+To analyse Human Resources (HR) metrics and employee performance to identify attrition drivers.

 ### Key Findings
 - __Demographics:__ The majority of employees are between 20 and 29 years old, with a slightly higher proportion (2.7%) of women than men.